twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 ## Checking for Hash Collision Vulnerability

-We use ACsploit's java hash collision generator to create a list of 10000 strings that all hash to 0 and save it to a file.
+We use ACsploit's Java hash collision generator to create a list of 10000 strings that all hash to 0 and save it to a file.

-This time, we will use Acsploit's scripting capability.
-Save the following commands to hash_script.txt:
+This time, we will use ACsploit's scripting capability.
+Save the following commands to `hash_script.txt`:

 ```
 use hashes/collisions/java